 Middour received her MBA in Healthcare Administration from the University of Colorado – Denver.

-Landreneau received her Masters of Healthcare Administration degree from Texas State and is also a Fellow in the American College of Healthcare Executives (FACHE).
-She is based in SCP’s Houston office.
+Landreneau received her Master of Healthcare Administration degree from Texas State and currently resides in Houston and is based out of the corporate office in Atlanta, GA.